 With a convex, sloping spine and a lowered point, drop point blades are designed for controlled and precision cutting tasks.

 An inherent strength in the tip makes drop point blades a good fit as a survival knife where strength and durability are both crucial.

-If you’re looking for a survival knife that excels at piercing rather than cutting however, a drop point isn’t the best tool for the job and you’ll be better off with an option such as a spear point blade (see below).
+If you’re looking for the best survival knife that excels at piercing rather than cutting however, a drop point isn’t the best tool for the job and you’ll be better off with an option such as a spear point blade.

 Spear Point Blades

 Characterized by a symmetrical shape and a tip that’s aligned with the center of the blade, spear point blades are designed for piercing rather than cutting or detail work.

 Given the primary use and likely stresses acting upon this type of design, spear point blades are generally very strong and are often engineered for long-life.

 The most important thing to remember with spear point blades is that they’re not built for cutting and slicing tasks, so if you’re looking for the best survival knife for this kind of work you’ll want to consider an alternative.

 This type of blade is popular with both military and law-enforcement personnel due to its versatility and durability when used in action.

 Tanto blades are particularly popular as they are able to pierce and slice with equal effectiveness.